-About the Statewide Independent Living Council of Illinois
+The Statewide Independent Living Council of Illinois

-Our Mission - To provide leadership, research, planning and education required to support independent living services in Illinois.
+To provide leadership, research, planning and education required to support independent living services in Illinois.
 We achieve our mission by: Identifying and reaching out to persons currently un-served and underserved by Centers for Independent Living; Increasing awareness of independent living services and the independent living philosophy; Helping existing CILs to better serve persons with disabilities; and Promoting the development of new CILs.

-SILC Activities include - Sponsoring public hearings, public meetings, policy summits and other educational and outreach efforts; providing information to public officials, state agencies and local organizations and individuals; and conducting studies, training and research.
+Sponsoring public hearings, public meetings, policy summits and other educational and outreach efforts; providing information to public officials, state agencies and local organizations and individuals; and conducting studies, training and research.

-SILC Members - SILC members are volunteers appointed by the Governor.
+SILC’S board is made up of 18 volunteers appointed by the Governor.
 A majority of voting members must be persons with disabilities who do not work for state agencies or Centers for Independent Living.
-Members are from all regions of the state, represent a broad range of disabilities, and are knowledgeable about Centers for Independent Living and independent living services.
-Voting members include persons with disabilities, parents, advocates, and representatives from private business, organizations serving persons with disabilities, and CILs.
-Non-voting members represent state agencies that provide services to persons with disabilities.
+Members are from all regions of the state, represent a broad range of disabilities, and are knowledgeable about the Centers for Independent Living and independent living services.
+Voting members include persons with disabilities, parents, advocates, and representatives from private businesses, organizations serving persons with disabilities, and CILs.
+SILC has 5 non-voting members who represent state agencies that provide services to persons with disabilities.

 We promise to persons with disabilities that we will provide leadership in the planning activities and advocacy vital to improving their ability to live independently and participate fully in society.